systek/graphql-workshop/2_docs/frontend.md

 5. Using optimistic responses for better user experience
 6. Configuring the apollo-client with middleware

+If you are stuck at any point, feel free to peek into the [full react example](/3_examples/react).

 ## 1. Setup

 In the `1_starter/react` folder, run `yarn` to install dependencies and run `yarn start` to start the create-react-app development build.